ERYTHRITOL

 Erythritol also works well for coatings, i.e., cinnamon and erythritol sprinkled on pork rinds or whatever.
 It would really be perfect for making your own hard candy, a project I look forward to.
 Imagine being able to make your own hard candy, any flavor you want-mint, coffee, fruit, you could add all sorts of stuff to it.
 I read on one of the low carb forums I go to about making caramel with erythritol, the trick was not heating it as long because it caramelizes faster than sugar or other sugar alcohols.
 I know it also makes good nut brittle.
 I recommend using powdered or fine ground erythritol as it dissolves easier.

-Sweets made with erythritol are much more legal on a low carb diet because it's so low in calories so it has far fewer carbs and has a glycemic index of 0, plus it doesn't send you to the bathroom.
+Sweets made with erythritol are much more legal on a low carb diet because it's so low in calories so it has far fewer carbs and has a glycemic index of 0.
 I notice that when I just eat erythritol instead of other sugar alcohols, I have no problem losing weight.
 With sugar alcohols like maltitol I can gain weight or at least stall but I've had no problem with erythritol, even when eating a lot of it almost daily.
 I've grown very fond of my "caramel brittle" that is very easy to make with it and it was so good I felt like I was really cheating with regular candy of some kind and yet lost weight or didn't gain, very cool.

 Erythritol Experiments:

 Well, I may not know what I'm doing when it comes to candy making, after all I'm not experienced in it and I wasn't following specific direction or any thing (but I did follow a recipe for the marshmallows).
 Everything, the caramel, hard candy and marshmallows turned out grainy and brittle.
 It all tasted good though, my favorite was the caramel, I loved the stuff it just didn't have the traditional caramel texture.
-I think erythritol needs to be used in conjunction with another sugar alcohol like inulin or xylitol.
+I think erythritol needs to be used in conjunction with another sugar alcohol like inulin.
+I may get inulin and try making candy with it in the future.
+This is unfortunately not as common and so far the only place I've seen it sold at is stayfitproducts (and while their shipping is free I've since realized it isn't worth the wait.
+I ordered my erythritol from there to save a buck..yea, I'm cheap what can I say and it took me a long time to get it, I was wishing I had ordered it from netrition instead, it's already powdered and it's way faster).

 You may also want to check out the followings sites by me: